 A student pass is to be used for any student traffic during class time.
 This includes trips to the Principal's office, nurse, counselor's office, or to a teacher's room.
 The pass must be signed by a staff member or the Principal's secretary.
 Time of departure and time of return must be clearly indicated

 Student Retention Guidelines

-In accordance with School Board Policy 505.2, Students will be promoted to the next grade level at the end of each school year based on the student's achievement, age, maturity, emotional stability, and social adjustment.
+Students will be promoted to the next grade level at the end of each school year based on the student's achievement, age, maturity, emotional stability, and social adjustment.

 The district shall adhere to the following: